slamora/brackets-wiki/Extension-Package-Manager-Research.md

 I believe (but have not verified) that npm packages are stored on their server and all published versions of a package are maintained (so that people can require specific versions in their dependencies).

+Uploading a new package to npm is straightforward using the [npm publish](https://npmjs.org/doc/publish.html) command.

 ## component ##

 A [package system for browser-based components](https://github.com/component/component).
 The command line tool for Component is written for Node, but Component does not appear to use npm machinery at all.
 The idea is that it packages up JS and CSS into a bundle that you can install and depend on.